offbynull/offbynull.github.io/docs/data/learn/Game Theory/input/input.md

    It's called reduced-form because some information has been lost.
 Specifically, `O` is no longer there, which actually spelled out what the outcomes were.
    ```

-   A table is commonly used to represent a reduced-form ordinal game in strategic form when there are only 2 players. `{ref} gt:p23`  For example, Alice nad Bob are the players in a game.
+   A table is commonly used to represent a reduced-form ordinal game in strategic form when there are only 2 players. `{ref} gt:p23`  For example, Alice and Bob are the players in a game.
 The strategies for ...

    * Alice are `[Lie, Get Violent, Stay Silent]`.
    * Bob are `[Truth, Lie]`.